cankocagil/DCGAN/README.md

  Dataset link :  http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

  This network consist of generator and discriminator networks.
 In generator model, we construct RGB images from gaussian noise by using following architecture

  ![DCGAN](https://user-images.githubusercontent.com/53329652/105554380-48fbec80-5d18-11eb-80d1-6551d7e943ea.png)

+ Then, discriminate the fake images and real image by convolutional binary classifier with the

  Then,
  ![Whole-net](https://user-images.githubusercontent.com/53329652/105555102-bc522e00-5d19-11eb-84fb-ffd75c0d3008.png)